Tina Rupprecht: Professional boxing career

 With Rupprecht boxing in a weight class attracting only a small number of boxers, arranging fights with competitors on par is difficult.
 On 7 December 2013, she won her first professional bout at just 50 seconds into the first round by technical knockout.

-She defeated the opponents of her second and third boxing match in the bouts' first rounds as well.
-Winning against Spanish Joana Pastrana in October 2016, Rupprecht obtained the vacant WBC silver miniumweight title.
-In May 2017, she won the vacant IBO minimumweight inter-continental championship defeating Venezuelan Luisana Bolívar.
-Winning against French Anne Sophie Da Costa on 2 December 2017, Rupprecht obtained the title of WBC interim world champion becoming the mandatory challenger for the world championship.
-After reigning champion Momo Koseki retired from boxing in January 2018, Costa Rican Yokasta Valle was named Rupprecht's opponent for the world championship.
-Tina Rupprecht won the bout taking place in Munich on 16 June 2018 by unanimous decision, becoming WBC world champion.
+Winning against Spanish boxer Joana Pastrana on 7 October 2016, Rupprecht obtained the vacant WBC silver minimumweight title.

+On 6 May 2017, she won the vacant IBO minimumweight intercontinental championship by defeating Venezuelan fighter Luisana Bolívar.

+Rupprecht defeated French boxer Anne Sophie Da Costa on 2 December 2017, to become WBC interim champion and the mandatory challenger for the world championship.

+After reigning champion Momo Koseki retired from professional boxing in January 2018, Costa Rican Yokasta Valle was named as Rupprecht's opponent for the vacant world championship.
+She won the bout in Munich on 16 June 2018, by unanimous decision.

+Rupprecht held the title for almost four years until 25 March 2023, when she lost in an unification contest to WBA champion Seniesa Estrada at the Save Mart Center in Fresno, California, USA, by unanimous decision.

+She became a two-weight world champion by defeating Fabiana Bytyqi via unanimous decision for the WBC atomweight title at Verti Music Hall in Friedrichshain, Germany, on 13 January 2024.

+Rupprecht then added the WBA and WBO belts to her collection with a unanimous decision success over Eri Matsuda at Olympiastützpunkt in Heidelberg, Germany, on 23 November 2024.

+She faced IBF female atomweight title holder Sumire Yamanaka in a contest to crown an undisputed champion for the division at the MBS Arena in Potsdam, Germany, on 5 April 2025.
+Rupprecht won by majority decision with two of the ringside judges scoring the contest 99–91 and 96–95 respectively in her favour, while the third had it a 95–95 draw.

+Rupprecht announced her retirement from professional boxing in October 2025.